Neurochemical Research

 Neurochemical Research is a monthly peer-reviewed scientific journal covering neurochemistry.
 It was established in 1976 and is published by Springer Science+Business Media.
+As of 2024, the editor-in-chief is Henry Sershen (Nathan S. Kline Institute for Psychiatric Research).

-The editor-in-chief is Arne Schousboe (University of Copenhagen).
+The past editors-in-chief are Abel Lajtha (1976–2011) and Arne Schousboe of the University of Copenhagen (2011–24).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2012 impact factor of 2.125.